lambchop01/system-mqtt/README.md

 Step 3: Verify all dependencies are installed.

-Step 4: Run the command `cargo install --path .` from the cloned directory.
+Step 4: Run the command `cargo deb --install` from the cloned directory.

 At this point you've installed `system-mqtt` as a debian package that can easily be removed.
 It will automatically be registered with systemd, but may require a manual start with `systemctl start system-mqtt`.